-where SSS{obs} is the observed SSS, t is the time of the measurement, φ , and λ are respectively the latitude and the longitude of the considered pixel over the ocean, X corresponds to a geometry of observation, x{orb} indicating the satellite orbit direction (ascending or descending); b_c is a correction constant in time, b{lat} is a zonal correction that varies seasonally as a function of the month, m. b{lat} and b_c are relative corrections with respect to an arbitrary reference SSS constant over time, SSS{ref} which corresponds to the prior SSS in the Bayesian scheme (see 3.2.3).
-The residuals of SSS{obs} - SSS{ref} + b_c + b{lat} correspond to the relative variations of SSS with respect to SSS{ref} and are called SSS{rel} (see example on Figure 3ab).
+where SSS{obs} is the observed SSS, t is the time of the measurement, φ , and λ are respectively the latitude and the longitude of the considered pixel over the ocean, X corresponds to a geometry of observation, x{orb} indicating the satellite orbit direction (ascending or descending); b_c is a correction constant in time, b{lat} is a zonal correction that varies seasonally as a function of the month, m. b{lat} and b_c are relative corrections with respect to an arbitrary reference SSS constant over time, SSS{ref} which corresponds to the prior SSS in the Bayesian scheme (see 2.2.2.3).
+The residuals of SSS{obs} - SSS{ref} + b_c + b{lat} correspond to the relative variations of SSS with respect to SSS{ref} and are called SSS{ref} (see example on Figure 3ab).

-For SMOS and SMAP, b{lat} is pre-processed at L2 sensor by sensor (see E3UB) before b_c and SSS{rel} retrieval.
-In Aquarius case, b{lat} is considered as neglectable.
+b{lat} is pre-processed at L2/L3 sensor by sensor (see [AD12]) before b_c and SSS{rel} retrieval.

 b_c are derived with SSS{rel} through a least square minimization approach, and through a series of iterations.
-The arbitrary reference SSS{ref} is taken as the mean of ISAS SSS over 10 year period.
+The arbitrary reference SSS{ref} is taken as the mean of ISAS SSS over 12 year period.
 At the end of the correction process, the whole corrected SSS time series are adjusted with a time-invariant shift derived from intercomparison of a quantile of corrected SSS and of ISAS SSS (Figure 3d).
 In regions with low SSS variability the 50% quantile (median) is considered, and it is increased up to 80% in regions with high SSS variability, where SSS statistical distribution is skewed towards low values which are not well represented in ISAS fields, due to the Argo undersampling and ISAS smoothing.

 At L-Band (frequency of 1.4GHz), the penetration depth (the skin depth) is 1cm.
 In most situation, this depth represents well the first meters of the upper ocean, except for a few hours after a rainfall or in very stratified regions like river plumes.
 In rainy areas, the SSS retrieved from L-Band radiometers is fresher than the ones measured at a few meters' depths or in the non-rainy surrounding regions.
 On monthly SSS averaged over a longitudinal band centred on the ITCZ this effect is estimated to be up to 0.1, smaller in other regions [32].
-Hence, before merging products, the salinity freshening associated with instantaneous rain rate has been corrected or filtered out in SMOS and SMAP salinities entering in CCI L4 v3.2 SSS using a relationship between salinity freshening and satellite rain rate (IMERG) [30].
+Hence, before merging products, the salinity freshening associated with instantaneous rain rate has been corrected or filtered out in SMOS and SMAP salinities entering in CCI L4 v4 SSS using, for SMOS, a relationship between salinity freshening, wind speed and satellite rain rate (IMERG) [AD12].